Skip to main content

 Research and development projects dealing with vast quantities of data and large sample sizes are already benefitting from the digitalisation of biological testing, such as genome sequencing.

 Digitalisation produces significantly more data than current analogue study methods, allowing scientists to apply machine learning and advanced data analytics to gain real-time insights into biological functions and build a picture of, for example, cell molecular biology over time.
-This can dramatically speed up things like antibody discovery and taking potential medicines to clinical trials.
+This can transform the pharma and healthcare industries by facilitating critical processes such as antibody discovery and taking potential medicines to clinical trials.

 Does digital biology have any drawbacks?